-Figure 4.1.1.3.2-1 Exposure to application server within and outside operator network

 4.1.1.4 Exposure without going through BSS

 4.1.1.4.1 General

 Exposure of service data to companies that are external to the operator are regulated by contracts.
 The exposure usually goes through BSS, as explained in clause 4.1.1.2.
 However, based on specific contract, the customer may interact with the Operator without going through BSS.
 There are different scenarios for how a customer having such contract interacts with Operator for the network slice management capability exposure.